lightdash/lightdash/docs/docs/references/metrics.md

 ## Adding metrics to your project

-To add a metric to lightdash, you define it in your dbt project under the dimension name you're applying the measurement on.
+To add a metric to Lightdash, you define it in your dbt project under the dimension name you're applying the measurement on.

 ```version: 2